jolieching/jolieching.github.io/projects/molokai.md

 <img class="ui medium left floated rounded image" src="/images/moon.png">

 I will be presenting this project at the National Humanities Conference and the National American Indian Science and Engineering Society in October.
-Because this doubles as my Undergraduate Research Opportunities Program (UROP) program, I will also present in December at the bi-annual UROP Showcase held at UH Manoa.
+Because this doubles as my Undergraduate Research Opportunities Program (UROP) program, I will also present in December at UH Manoa's bi-annual UROP Showcase.